seannns/uni-notes/IFB103/Design Presentation.md

 ### Discuss in detail your user demographic and why they would like your app.
 (LUCAS)

+Cuppa is built first and foremost for young adults living, working and studying in cities or high population density locations.

 ### Show the outputs of your complete competitor analysis, emphasising the gap in the market.